ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 SSL certificates contain the server’s public key, dates for which the certificate is valid, a host name for which the certificate is valid, and a signature from the certificate authority that issued it.

-IBM Cloud offers certificates that can be acquired and purchased without having to go through a third-party vendor/site.
+IBM© Cloud offers certificates that can be acquired and purchased without having to go through a third-party vendor/site.

 IBM Cloud offers yearly and bi-yearly SSL certificates for customers that offer various benefits, including: